-Moving Your Pet to Switzerland
+Moving to Switzerland with Pets

 Curious about bringing dogs to Switzerland?
 Pet owners must follow particular rules and requirements set forth by Swiss authorities.